BrylliDTU/BrylliDTU.github.io/about.markdown

 # Interactive visualization in Bokeh

-The interactive visualization clearly indicates that the Mission district reports the highest number of prostitution-related crimes, likely influenced by the notorious Capp Street.
-Additionally, in densely populated districts like Central, Northern, and Tenderloin, there's a noticeable volume of reports, further emphasizing the correlation between nightlife proximity and crime reports.
+The interactive visualization clearly indicates that the Mission district reports the highest number of prostitution-related crimes, likely influenced by the notorious Capp Street, which is known for alleged sex work, violence and crime.
+See the following article: [Capp Street alleged crimes][Cap2]

+The Mission district is a densely populated district, which is likely a significant reason for the high number of prostitution crimes in the district.
+Looking at some of the other densely populated areas, such as Central district, Northern district, Southern district and Tenderloin district, we can see that they have a relatively higher number of prostitution crimes in comparison to some of the more sparsely populated areas, such as Ingleside and Bayview.
+It is also interesting that in the district of Taraval the peak of prostitution crimes is around noon.

 <figure>
   <iframe src="/asset/Bokeh3.html" width="800" height="600"></iframe>